A-235 anti-ballistic missile system: Tests

 On 4 June 2019, the Russian Ministry of Defense posted a video showing the successful interception of the test target which was a test of a new anti-ballistic missile system in the form of a long-range surface to air missile.
 Though the nature of the air defense system which was being tested was not mentioned it has been widely speculated to have been a test of the S-500 Prometheus long-range surface to air missile system which entered early production earlier in the year.
-However, it also could have been the test of the A-235 anti-ballistic missile system which tests have been conducted on since 2014.
+However, it also could have been a test of the A-235 anti-ballistic missile system for which tests have been conducted on since 2014.

 The anti-ballistic missile system was tested at Plesetsk Cosmodrome, on 15 April 2020, at the ex-launch site of the Tsyklon-2 rocket.

 On 15 November 2021, the missile successfully destroyed the Kosmos 1408 satellite.
 The breakdown of the satellite caused space debris to form, which forced the crew of ISS to shelter.
 The debris passed every 93 minutes.

-The latest test was conducted on 1 December 2022.
+The latest test was conducted on 2 December 2022.

+"Russia's latest S-550 missile systems will serve as a mobile follow-up of the A-135 'Amur' - A-235 'Nudol' strategic missile defense system.".